SoftwareAG/c8y-docs/content/datahub/datahub-release-notes.md

 weight: 70
 layout: bundle
 aliases:
-  - /datahub/datahub-release-notes/10_5
-  - /datahub/datahub-release-notes/10_6_6
-  - /datahub/datahub-release-notes/10_6
-  - /datahub/datahub-release-notes/10_7
+  - /datahub/datahub-release-notes/
  ---

 >**Info:** The release notes for Cumulocity IoT Datahub have been moved to a new [release notes page](https://cumulocity.com/guides/release-notes).
 >
->Select a release version from the dropdown and navigate to the DataHub entry.
+>On this page, select a release version from the dropdown at the top left and navigate to the DataHub entry.